S T O S S Books

 Considering the size of our DNA (the nuclear volume of an entire sperm cell, containing an entire molecule of DNA, is only about 30 microns[6]).

-The word Bethel means house of God;[7] the NC house of God is the rebuilt Temple that Jesus said he would rebuild in three days — the resurrected and glorified body of Jesus (Jn.
+The word Bethel means house of God;[7] the NC house of God is the rebuilt Temple that Jesus said he would rebuild in three days—the resurrected and glorified body of Jesus (Jn.
 2:19-21).
 We become one Mystical Body of Christ through Baptism, which is a prerequisite to becoming one flesh with the Temple through the Mass and the Eucharist.
-It is through Baptism that we are purified, and our garments are changed (cf. Eph.
-2:15, 4:24).
+It is through Baptism that we are purified, and our garments are changed (cf. Eph 2:15, 4:24).
 In his lectures on the mystery of Baptism, St. Cyril of Jerusalem (a Doctor of the Church) writes, “For since the adverse powers made their lair in your members [body], you may no longer wear that old garment.”[8]
 God describes the body as being a garment.
 His words to St. Catherine of Siena are: “I sent My Word, My own Son, clothed [SML] in your own very nature, the corrupted clay of Adam.”[9]
 Because clay can be changed, i.e., molded (just like one’s clothes can be corrupted, washed, or altered), it indicates that our salt of DNA, together with structured biological water (bio-living water), has something to do with our garment’s changeability.
 DNA software is altered, thus altering genetic function through epigenetic plasticity.
 Scripture references to clay and mud also refer to this phenomenon (e.g., Job 33:6, Sir.
 33:13, Jer.
 18:16, Is.
 45:9, and many others).

 ENDNOTES: